JoshuaMichaelHall-Tech/terminal-setup-foundation/docs/user-guide.md

 - **Customizability**: Every component can be tailored to your specific needs
 - **Reduced Strain**: Minimize repetitive mouse movements
 - **Cross-Platform**: Works on both macOS and Linux
+- **Language-Optimized**: Specialized tools for Python, JavaScript, and data analysis

 ## Core Components